 Arizona Daily Wildcat

-Staff opinions are the opinion of the Arizona Daily Wildcat opinions board and written by one of its members.
-Its members are Susan Bonicillo, Nate Buchik, Evan Caravelli, Brett Fera and Andrea Kelly.
+Staff editorials are the opinion of the editorial board and written by one of its members.
+Its members consist of Susan Bonicillo, Nate Buchik, Evan Caravelli, Brett Fera, Caitlin Hall, and Andrea Kelley.